Out-Law Guide | 05 Feb 2021 | 6:05 pm | 4 min. read

-A CSOP is a discretionary plan, which means that companies can select particular executive directors or employees to benefit, rather than an all-employee plan such as the approved share incentive plan (SIP) or Save As You Earn, where all eligible employees and directors must be invited to participate.
-However, a CSOP may be operated on an all-employee or other broad basis if desired.
+A CSOP is a discretionary plan, which means that companies can select particular executive directors or employees to benefit, rather than an all-employee plan such as the tax-advantaged share incentive plan (SIP) or Save As You Earn, where all eligible employees and executive directors must be invited to participate.
+However, a company may operate a CSOP on an all-employee or other broad basis, if desired.

-An individual can hold CSOP options over shares with a value of up to £30,000, based on the market value at the date of the grant, at any time.
-Any options granted above this limit will be unapproved (i.e. unable to benefit from tax-favoured treatment).
+An individual can hold CSOP options over shares with a value of up to £30,000, based on the market value at the date of the grant.
+Any options granted above this limit will not benefit from any of the CSOP tax advantages.

-Companies which are unable to grant the more generous tax efficient Enterprise Management Incentives (EMI), perhaps because they are too large or do not carry on a "qualifying trade" under the strict legal provisions of EMI, may consider the grant of options under a CSOP for at least part of an employee's benefits package.
+Companies which are unable to grant the more generous tax efficient Enterprise Management Incentives (EMI), perhaps because they are too large or do not carry on a "qualifying trade" under the strict legal provisions of EMI, may consider the grant of options under a CSOP as part of an employee's remuneration arrangements.

-To qualify to grant a tax-favoured option under a CSOP, a company must either be a listed company or, if unlisted, must be independent and not controlled by another company (other than the corporate trustee of an employee ownership trust).
+To qualify to grant a tax-advantaged option under a CSOP the shares of the company or, in the case of a group plan, its controlling company must either be a listed company or, if unlisted, must be independent and not controlled by another company (other than the corporate trustee of an employee ownership trust).
 The shares issued under that option must also fulfil certain conditions, including that they must:

 Individuals with a material interest – broadly a 30% interest – in a close company whose shares may be acquired under the CSOP, or which controls that company, or which is a member of a consortium which owns such a controlling company, are also unable to participate.
 A close company, for the purposes of UK tax law, is broadly speaking a small company with no more than five controlling parties.

 Share options must be granted with an exercise price which is equal to or exceeds the market value of a share at the grant date.
 Discounted options cannot be granted under a CSOP.
-The options, therefore, provide a benefit to participants to the extent that the value of the shares increases between the date of the grant and the date the participant exercises that share option.
-That growth in value is delivered income tax free under a CSOP within the £30,000 maximum limit and assuming all other conditions are met.
+The options, therefore, provide a benefit to employees to the extent that the value of the shares increases between the date of the grant and the date the employee exercises their CSOP option.

-Early exercise of a share option (ie within 3 years from the date of the grant) may benefit from the tax-favoured status in the following circumstances:
+Early exercise of a CSOP option (i.e. within three years from the date of the grant) will still benefit from the tax-advantaged status in the following circumstances:

-For individuals exercising CSOP options in approved circumstances, the big advantage of the scheme is that any increase in the value of the shares between the grant and the exercise of the share option is delivered free of income tax and NICs.
-If and when the shares are sold by the employee, normal capital gains tax (CGT) rules will apply if there has been an increase in the market value of the shares between the time the share option was exercised and when the shares were disposed of.
+For individuals exercising CSOP options in tax-advantaged circumstances, any increase in the value of the shares between the grant and the exercise of the share option is delivered free of income tax and NICs.
+If and when the shares are sold by the employee, normal capital gains tax (CGT) rules will apply to the increase in the market value of the shares between the time the share option was granted and when the shares were disposed of.